LilyTronics/lily_py_unit_test/readme.md

 This list shows the most recent releases:

+* 202301: V1.6.0
+  * test runner has options to run a specific test suite first or last
+  * test suit holds the report folder name
 * 202301: V1.5.0
   * test suite has an option to log traceback in case of an exception
 * 202301: V1.4.0